boomheadshotmate/boomheadshotmate/README.md

 call me ***sni****pes* !!

-hihihihi so uhh m a very cool person, I love talking and joking around, m a HUGE greek in tf2, i like being mean but not in a way thats srs, I also tend to joke around sexually but not that much, so be **WARN**. u can freely whisper to me orr int, I dont mind!!
+hihihihi so uhh m a very cool person, I love talking and joking around, m a HUGE greek in tf2, and a sniper fictkin, i like being mean but not in a way thats srs, I also tend to joke around sexually but not that much, so be **WARN**. u can freely whisper to me orr int, I dont mind!!
 M very active mostly on weekends since I have school to deal with.

 <h2>૮⌯'ㅅ'⌯ა . . int </h2>

 PLEASE PLEASE int if u know **tf2** , **madcom**, deltarune!!
-MOST TF2 AND MADCOM I NEED FRIENDS THAT KNOW THESE FANDOMS sobs but just int if u just wanna!! any ships can int as well!!
+MOST TF2 AND MADCOM I NEED FRIENDS THAT KNOW THESE FANDOMS sobs but just int if u just wanna!! any ships can int as well 9PLEASE SWORDVAN INT PLEASE ANY DEMOS INT)!!

 <h2>૮₍｡•﹏•｡₎ა . . dni </h2>